Richard Rathe, MD

 Honors and Awards

-Reassignment by Invitation to the National Board of Medical Examiners, 2006
+Sabbatical by Invitation to the National Board of Medical Examiners, 2006

 Celebration of Excellence Award, University of Florida College of Medicine Curriculum Committee, 2002